India set to see largest energy demand spike: IEA

-New Delhi, Feb 9 (IANS) India's ability to ensure affordable, clean and reliable energy for its growing population will be vital for the future development of its economy, but avoiding the kind of carbon-intensive path previously followed by other countries will require strong policies, technological leaps and a surge in clean energy investment, a new report by the International Energy Agency (IEA) said on Tuesday.
+New Delhi: India's ability to ensure affordable, clean and reliable energy for its growing population will be vital for the future development of its economy, but avoiding the kind of carbon-intensive path previously followed by other countries will require strong policies, technological leaps and a surge in clean energy investment, a new report by the International Energy Agency (IEA) said on Tuesday.

 The India Energy Outlook 2021, a special report in the IEA's World Energy Outlook series, examines the opportunities and challenges faced by the planet's third-largest energy consuming country as it seeks to recover from the Covid-19 crisis.